Ishaan145/Civic-Complain-Tracker/README.md

 Users can report issues with a title, short description, photos (up to 3 5 , and category selection.
 Anonymous or verified reporting is supported.

+# Libraries and Tools used
+We've used React as our frontend and Django as our backend.
+A REST API was utilized to connect both the sides.
+For database, we employed PostgresSQL.
+Additionally our frontend also uses TailwindCSS.

 <h2> Team Members </h2>
 <ul>
 <li> Ishaan Saxena - 23mc3027@rgipt.ac.in </li>